csrfTokenreturns CSRF token which is required for “unsafe” requests (e.g. POST, PUT, DELETE, …)

 Introduce ActionResponse in preparation for clean PSR-7¶

-This is the continuation to a clear separation between MVC and HTTP stacks.
+This is the continuation of a clear separation between MVC and HTTP stacks.
 The introduced ActionResponse offers a very limited interface to work with on the MVC level, with the following methods:

 We are likely to extend the interface slightly for the major release as we are aware that this implementation is very limiting, but we need a clean separation between MVC and HTTP to start with.